 Counselling for depression: efficient, effective and evidence based

-Free article: Rinda Haake reports on the use of counselling for depression in the NHS.
+Open article: Rinda Haake reports on the use of counselling for depression in the NHS.
 Healthcare Counselling and Psychotherapy Journal, October 2017

 Dynamic interpersonal therapy: working with perceptions of the self and other

-Free article: Deborah Abrahams outlines the contribution of short-term psychodynamic work to IAPT services.
+Open article: Deborah Abrahams outlines the contribution of short-term psychodynamic work to IAPT services.
 Healthcare Counselling and Psychotherapy Journal, July 2017

 Couple therapy: the IAPT service for couples working with relational factors in a diagnosis of depression